banikur/face-recognition-app/IMPLEMENTATION_SUMMARY.md

 ## Project Overview

 This is a **Face Recognition Based Skincare Recommendation App** implemented according to the spec-kit-lite requirements.
-The application provides personalized skincare product recommendations based on facial skin analysis.
+The application provides personalized skincare product recommendations based on facial skin analysis using **CNN-based face recognition and detection** for skin analysis, with **rule-based product recommendation** system.

 ## Implementation Status: ✅ COMPLETE